 One day, much sooner than expected really, I found it.
 (Actually, my mom would want you to know she found it and sent it to me.
 Thanks, Mom!)
 The yard was absolutely amazing.
 It was an older home on a huge lot in a great location.
 It would be a project, but quarantine also illuminated that my only hobbies are touching my face, eating out, and decorating my house, so maybe I needed that renovation project?

 I live in California.
-And if you know anything about California, you know 1) there is lots of sunshine 2) there are lots of wildfires and 3) the houses here are really, really expensive.
+And if you know anything about California, you know 1) there is lots of sunshine 2) there are lots of wildfires and 3) there are a lot of expensive houses in expensive cities.
+Housing costs and property taxes are high.
+The cost of living is a little bit yikes too.
 With this new house, it was not going to be paid off early.
 Not even a little bit.

 I wasn’t going to get bonus points with any personal finance gurus for this one.
 This choice wouldn’t fast track me toward retirement or help me achieve any major goals, except that my goals themselves were what I started to question.

 I Had Always Wanted to Pay Off My House Early

 Paying off my house had been the ultimate goal for me after going through a divorce a few years ago.
 I was so unsure of how I would do it on my own and what our future held, I think paying off the house represented a kind of ultimate security I longed for.
 Except once I really stopped to think about it, I wasn’t that same person anymore.

 I was no longer worried about how I would survive on my own, because I was happier than I had ever been.
 I wasn’t insecure about our future, because I was confident the kids and I could roll with the punches.
 We were happy and had built a new life that I loved.
 I found myself most motivated by making memories with the kids.
 With this new calculation, the new house made sense.
 Regardless of the higher monthly mortgage payments.